jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 However, digital property can't be mass-produced or redistributed.
 Digital books, paperwork, audio, and video are automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.
 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
-Their choir forms around demands for climate justice, diversity indoctrination, and using made up pronouns.
+Their choir forms around demands for climate justice, diversity indoctrination, and making up pronouns.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
-Left and Right call their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing us to better ourselves (as Conservatives demand).
-With their founding goals achieved in the Internet Age, Left and Right need to keep their believers in the choir singing against "the other side" to stay alive.
+Left and Right brand their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
+With their founding goals achieved in the Internet Age, Left and Right leaders need to keep their believers in the choir singing against "the other side" to stay alive.

 Fighting phantoms distract Main Street with great television.

 In fact, spectacular entertainment is their strategy.
 Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.

-Blockbuster sequels and remakes do the same thing because without jacked up special effects or reved up sex scence, the people would notice that the sixth sequel or whatever, is terribly boring.
+Blockbuster sequels do the same thing.
+Without more special effects and sex scences, the people would too easily notice how boring most franchise movies are.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Left/Right politics (both sides) is why we're increasingly unhappy._

 The answer to countering hateful ideologies is to upgrade our philosophy.
 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
-This horrible war was fought during the Science Age between the kingdoms of Europe.
-Politics hadn't upgraded yet, so Europe was run by powerful nobility who still justified their rule using the Medieval Age philosophy of "nobles divine right to rule."
+This horrible war between European kingdoms was fought during the Science Age.
+Politics hadn't upgraded yet, so Europe was still run by powerful nobility who justified their rule using the Medieval Age philosophy of "a nobles divine right to rule."

 When Main Street demanded a better life, the ruling philosophy only had two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "divine" kings.
 One author summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 [The Hanging](/img\diagrams\The_Hanging_by_Jacques_Callot.jpg)
 The Hanging by Jacques Callot.
 Created between 1632 and 1633 to show how regular people were treated by both "sides" during the war.
 Credit: Wikipedia https://en.wikipedia.org/wiki/Les_Grandes_Mis%C3%A8res_de_la_guerre

 The Thirty Years War was extremely brutal.
-One in five Europeans died from unchecked battles, massacres, and pillaging.
+One in five Europeans died from battles, massacres, and pillaging.
 The carnage only stopped when both sides were exhausted.
-The worst part was when the horror ended, the people realized they were no better off, and their problem was actually all kings.
+The worst part was when the horror ended, the people realized they were no better off, and their problem was all kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy, and it wasn't long until ordinary people adopted it as their new ruling philosophy.
-As player gods, these people fought against all divine kings in the American Revolution (1776), the French Revolution (1789), and many more such uprisings afterward.
+As player gods, these people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more such uprisings afterward.

 The hatred between Catholics and Protestants should sound scarily similar to the relationship between Left and Right ideologies today.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Neither Right or Left can see or admit; they're both very similar because both are way behind the times in our modern age.

-Their outdatedness and hatred is what's causing our civilization to struggle as it fades away.
+Their outdatedness and hatred is what's causing our civilization to struggle.

 https://www.youtube.com/watch?v=J2Pjudf0810
-_These yahoos and bozo is is what "Left/Right" philosophies have devolved to.
+_These yahoos and bozos is is what "Left/Right" philosophies have devolved to.
+Ms. Obama gave a speech, how can it be great or horrible?
 This pettiness isn't politics.
 But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
 Real politics put levers of power of modern technology in ordinary people's hands.
 Once we demand that, so will our politicians._

 ## The Internet Age Needs a New Philosophy